ProfessionalWiki/SemanticBundle/README.md

 ### Step 5/5: run update.php

-Run the update.php script from the base directory1 of your MediaWiki installation:
+Run the update.php script from the base directory of your MediaWiki installation:

     php maintenance/update.php